Simulations of Nanocrystalline Iron Formation under High Shear Strain: Conclusion

 \section{Conclusion}

-Nanocrystalline formation in iron under high shear strain has been observed through molecular dynamic simulations.
-The process of nucleation and growth of nanograins during the shearing involves a disordered state, recrystallization, and grain coarsening.
-The disordered state is caused by a sudden surge in kinetic energy gained from the drop in potential energy, which was high and unstable due to shearing.
-Following this, energy is dissipated into the environment, mimicked by the thermostat.
-Atoms rearrange locally to achieve energetically favourable configurations that lead to recrystallization and grain coarsening.
+Nanocrystal formation in iron under high shear strain has been observed through molecular dynamic simulations.
+The process of nucleation and growth of nanograins during the shearing involves a disordered state, reordering of atoms, and grain coarsening.
+The disordered state is caused by the stretching of atomic bonds to very high levels due to the initially pristine simulation cell.
+This is followed by an increase in kinetic energy at yielding as dislocations are produced and atoms are reordered, leading to a sudden increase in kinetic energy gained from the drop in potential energy.
+Subsequently, this energy is dissipated into the environment, mimicked by the thermostat.
+Atoms rearrange locally to achieve energetically favourable configurations that lead to the formation of nanograins.

-We also examined the influence of various factors, such as thermostat temperature, heat dissipation rate, shear strain rate, and carbon content.
-Simulations at higher temperatures still experience nanocrystalline formation, but with larger and longer grains forming.
-A faster rate of heat dissipation altered the grain refinement process.
-This also involved a disordered state, followed by recrystallization.
-However, dynamic restoration mechanisms were observed to play a major role in nanocrystalline formation.
+We have examined the influence of various factors, such as thermostat temperature, heat dissipation rate, shear strain rate, and carbon content.
+Simulations at higher temperatures still form nanocrystalline microstructures, but with larger and longer grains.
+A faster rate of heat dissipation altered the grain refinement process, but still involved a disordered state, followed by a reordering of atoms and nanograin formation.

+Dynamic restoration mechanisms were observed to play a major role in nanocrystal formation.
 Simulations with a slower strain rate did not produce nanocrystalline material, with only a single crystal structure being observed.
-The inclusion of carbon interstitial atoms had a minor effect on nanocrystalline formation, with the process of grain refinement being identical to that of the pristine material.
-Nonetheless, a smaller number of grains were generally observed for the carbon-containing simulations.
+However, a conjugate gradient shear simulation, which captures the athermal, low deformation rate limit, did produce a nanocrystalline structure, which leads us to believe that the longer time scales of the slower rate simulations allow dislocation recovery processes to occur rather than allowing them to pile up and create nanograins.
+The inclusion of carbon interstitial atoms had little effect on nanocrystal formation, with the process of grain refinement being very similar to that of the pristine material.

-The current simulations demonstrate a possible mechanism of nanograin formation using high-shear methods, which we have not found reported in the literature.
+The current simulations demonstrate a possible mechanism of nanograin formation using high-shear methods, and have explored large strains previously not computationally explored in literature.
+These results provide a clear indication of which factors are, and are not critical for nanograin formation in MD simulations